icing/mod_md/README.md

 # HowTos

-This is a list of recipes on how you can use `mod_md` in your Apache configuration.
+This is a list of recipes on how you can use ACME in your Apache configuration.
 This assumes that you are somewhat familiar with Apache's configuration directives `Listen`, `VirtualHost`, `SSLEngine` and friends.
 It also assumes that your Apache is running, has the basic modules loaded.
 You can see a document in your browser (maybe only on `http:` for now).

 ### Prerequisites